 - This year I'm going to go to the gym seven days a week. #gymrat4life

 Honestly, only that last one is close to being a goal, but it's not quite there.
-That's why new year's resolutions can be deceptive because they seem like they should be goals, but they're not.
+That's why New Year's resolutions can be deceptive because they seem like goals, but they're not.

 Why New Year's Resolutions Are Terrible

-We need to be thinking about our lives more often than once a year, around the holidays, when you're already preoccupied with vacation, travel, family, and food.
+We need to be thinking about our lives more often than once a year, and not just during the holidays when you're already preoccupied with vacation, travel, family, and food.

 We end up just throwing together some slapdash resolutions that, more often than not, we already know we're never going to achieve.

-- New year's resolutions set you up to fail because, as we've already stated, no commitment, no plan, no specificity.
+- New Year's resolutions set you up for failure because there’s no commitment, no plan, no specificity.

-- New year's resolutions lead you down the path to even worse habits because you've reinforced the belief that you can't do it.
+- New Year's resolutions can lead you down the path to even worse habits because you've reinforced the belief that you can't do it.
 You can't do better anyway.
 You can't achieve the goal.
 So why fight it?

 Because, if you don't believe you can achieve your goals, you never will.